 Weil has five affinity groups:

 Weil holds biennial individual conferences for its AsianAttorneys@Weil, Black Attorney Affinity Group, Latinos@Weil, and WEGALA (LGBT) affinity groups.
 The conferences are designed to bring together members from across the Firm’s offices for professional development, internal networking and mentoring, client development and pipeline efforts.
 AsianAttorneys@Weil held their conference in New York City in September 2014, followed by Latinos@Weil in November.
 In June 2015, the Black Attorney Affinity Group hosted their biennial conference in New York, NY.
 WEGALA will be hosting theirs in late 2015.

 Since many of the challenges facing women in the workplace transcend borders, Women@Weil, our women's affinity group, also has a global outlook.

-- By the numbers: Women represent 33% of European attorneys, 46%of Asian attorneys, and 39% of US attorneys.
+- By the numbers: Women represent 45% of Asian attorneys, 34% of European attorneys and 41% of U.S. attorneys.
 In 2014, 44% of the partners promoted globally were women.

 - TOWER (Taskforce on Women’s Engagement & Retention): A committee of women and men partners are focused on the advancement and development of women attorneys globally.